CodeTogether-Inc/CodeTogether-Live/docs/docs/user-guides/getting-started-with-codetogether.md

 ## Hosting a Session

 You can host a pair programming session directly from your IDE.
-All CodeTogether sessions are end-to-end encrypted.
-For details on how your data is kept secure, see [CodeTogether Security](https://www.codetogether.com/download/security/).
+All CodeTogether Live sessions are end-to-end encrypted.
+For details on how your data is kept secure, see [CodeTogether Security](https://www.codetogether.com/live/download/security/).

 ### Starting a Session